maaretp/legacy/courses/exploratory_testing_foundations/course.md

 * lucky selection - from e-prime examples, we have observed people choosing both lucky an unlucky subsets.
 Unlucky subset is one where all of the picked samples work as we would expect, while those we chose to leave out we learn in another session to be broken.
 Taking a systematic approach to data matters.
 Large samples make focusing on verifying correctness harder, but also allow for serendipitous discovery of samples we could not identify thinking.
 Copying the Wikipedia page in its entirety is a good example of this .

 Note: To fix the bug, you need to fix the css (stylesheet).
 Change "position: fixed;" to "position: relative;".
-One line googleable fix.
+One line fix you can search online.
 Sometimes you fixing the bug is faster than you writing a bug report.

 ![Recognizing Application and Execution Environment](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/oq3ezi3x4ta5266g1h7g.JPG)